 As a Resilience AmeriCorps VISTA in the city of Phoenix, Willa Altman-Kaough managed a series of Cities of Service-funded community resilience workshops in vulnerable areas of the city, with the goal of enhancing community preparedness to extreme heat and flash flooding.
 She also helped expand the city’s heat relief campaign.
-Willa is now the Council aide for Phoenix Councilwoman Kate Gallego, where she serves as a liaison between community members and the city of Phoenix and analyzes policy for the councilwoman.
+When this interview was conducted, Willa was an council aide for Phoenix Mayor Kate Gallego, who was a member of the city council at the time.
+She is now the Policy Advisor for the mayor.

 How did your service year prepare you for the work you’re doing now?